 Atrial fibrillation is the most common heart rhythm problem.
-Nearly three million people in the United States have atrial fibrillation, and this number is increasing.
-While it usually occurs in patients who have other heart disease, it also is frequently found in patients who do not have heart disease.
+Nearly 3 million people in the United States have atrial fibrillation, and this number is increasing.
+While it usually occurs in patients who have other heart disease, it’s also frequently found in patients who do not have heart disease.

-For other patients, the atrial fibrillation will not stop unless the patient is given a medication, called an antiarrhythmic medication, or an electrical cardioversion (an electrical shock to the heart) to interrupt the atrial fibrillation.
-This type of atrial fibrillation is termed persistent atrial fibrillation.
+For other patients, the atrial fibrillation won’t stop unless the patient is given a medication, called an antiarrhythmic medication, or an electrical cardioversion (an electrical shock to the heart) to interrupt the atrial fibrillation.
+This type of atrial fibrillation is called “persistent atrial fibrillation.”
 In general, patients with persistent atrial fibrillation have a “tougher” variety of atrial fibrillation and tend to be less responsive to medications than patients with paroxysmal atrial fibrillation.

 There are many factors that can contribute to atrial fibrillation, including:

 In nearly all patients with atrial fibrillation, a key cause of atrial fibrillation is electrical short circuits or abnormal electrical firings from within the heart.
 These rapid electrical firings can lead to an episode of atrial fibrillation.
-Using special electrophysiology catheters (catheters that record electrical signals from within the heart) it has been found that many of these electrical firings arise from within or near the pulmonary veins.
+Using special electrophysiology catheters (catheters that record electrical signals from within the heart), it’s been found that many of these electrical firings arise from within or near the pulmonary veins.
 The pulmonary veins are blood vessels that carry blood from the lungs back to the heart and join the heart in the left atrium.